 Celebrating National Indigenous History Month

-Events | Stories | Training | Resources
+Events | Stories | Resources | Training

-Carleton University acknowledges the location of its campus on the traditional, unceded territories of the Algonquin nation.
+Carleton University recognizes the location of its campus on the traditional, unceded territories of the Algonquin nation.
 In doing so, Carleton acknowledges it has a responsibility to the Algonquin people and a responsibility to adhere to Algonquin cultural protocols.

-During National Indigenous History Month, we are celebrating the rich and diverse cultures, voices and experiences of First Nations, Inuit and Métis people who are positively impacting the world.Learn how the Carleton community has taken important steps towards integrating Indigenous history, experiences, and ways of knowing into all areas of campus life and how you can learn and engage in Indigenous history and culture throughout the month and beyond.
+During National Indigenous History Month, we celebrate the rich and diverse cultures, voices and experiences of First Nations, Inuit and Métis people who are positively impacting the world.
+Learn how the Carleton community has taken important steps towards integrating Indigenous history, experiences and ways of knowing into all areas of campus life, and how you can learn and engage in Indigenous history and culture throughout the month and beyond.

 Events